-Our history curriculum aims to inspire our pupils' curiosity to know more about the past.
-History helps pupils to understand the process of change, the diversity of societies, as well as their own identity and the challenges of their time.
+Our History curriculum aims to inspire our pupils' curiosity to know more about the past.
+History helps pupils to understand the process of change, diversity of societies, as well as their own identity and the challenges of their time.

 It is built upon the following principles:

-· History is about understanding how people's lives have shaped our nation.
+- History is understanding how people's lives have shaped our nation.

-· It will aim to help children gain a historical perspective by placing their growing knowledge into different contexts: understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history and between short and long term timescales.
+- History is placing our growing knowledge into different contexts to gain historical perspective: the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history and between short and long term timescales.

 At Manor Field Infant School, the History curriculum uses the children's own lives and environment to make them aware of the passage of time.
 It will encourage the children to gain a coherent knowledge and understanding of Britain's past and that of the wider world.
 The History curriculum will equip children to analyse evidence, ask perceptive questions, think critically, sift arguments, develop perspective and judgement and understand the process of change.